The Big Payback – Collecting Memories Of Christmases Past.

-You see, the ideal gifts for dads aren’t some novelty golf socks (mainly because he’s never played around in his life), but they are intangible rewards for another year of tireless dedication to their offspring.
+You see, what dads want for Christmas aren’t some novelty golf socks (mainly because he’s never played a round in his life), but they are intangible rewards for another year of tireless dedication to their offspring.
 You can’t purchase the perfect dad present in Boots.

 Forget the big money prezzies, what dads really want for Christmas in all seriousness, is to try to revive the ghosts of Christmas past.
 Not in an Ebenezer way, but to try and relive the Christmases of their childhood.

 We are all implicitly aware that the 1970s & 80s were better for everything, this is a fact.
 Anyone disputing it will be met with a mix of intellectual derision that will take the form of:

 A).
 Some Jimmy (Chinny Reckon) Hill’ing (R.I.P)